lzkelley/zcode/README.rst

 Each subdirectory (e.g. 'math/') contains a 'tests/' directory which includes methods for internal diagnostics and testing.
 These can all be run using the `test.sh` script.

+Deprecations:
+When deprecating a function/object/method, use a warning like:
+``warnings.warn(warnStr.format('positive'), DeprecationWarning, stacklevel=3)``